 Over the next three years, Sadiq is investing £1 billion into building 14,700 new council homes, which includes 11,000 social rented homes.
 He has secured a total of £4.8 billion from the Government to start building 116,000 new homes in London by 2022.

 I will push us to be even more ambitious in funding new council homes, but it’s not just about funding:

 - let’s build home-building capacity in local government, so that councils can build their own council homes

 - Sadiq has promised to release all the GLA surplus land for development, to help meet London’s housing needs.
-I’ll push for that to happen in such a way that as many council homes are built for social rents as possible, as quickly as possible.
+I’ll push for that to happen in a way that allows as many council homes to be built for social rents as possible, as quickly as possible.

 And building new Council homes is only part of the way in which we need to tackle the housing crisis in London.

 Two and a half million Londoners now rent their homes from private landlords.
 They have minimal rights and no control over rent increases.
 Many privately rented homes are well maintained and affordable but the very worst housing conditions – and the highest levels of poverty – are found in the private rented sector, where landlords encounter little enforceable regulation yet enjoy huge profits.

 Here are a few things I would do in the London Assembly to tackle the dysfunction of private rented sector housing:

 - encourage rent stabilisation, moving towards capping rents